-On March 19, 2018, each of the then current five outside directors were granted non-qualified stock options to purchase 15,000 shares of common stock under the 2017 Stock Option and Incentive Plan.
-These options have an exercise price equal to \$7.08 per share, which was the fair market value of the common stock on the date of grant, and they vested on March 18, 2021.
-These options expire if not exercised by March 18, 2023 or, if earlier, within one month (twelve months in the case of death or disability) after termination of service as a director.
-Mr. Rothschild exercised his 15,000 stock options on June 3, 2021.
+On March 19, 2018, each of Mr. Cunningham, Mr. Rosgen, Dr. Tomsche and Mr. Wainman were granted non-qualified stock options to purchase 15,000 shares of common stock under the 2017 Stock Option and Incentive Plan.
+These options had an exercise price equal to \$7.08 per share, which was the fair market value of the common stock on the date of grant, and they vested on March 18, 2021.
+These options expired March 18, 2023.
 At the time first appointed to the board, Ms. Basse was granted a non-qualified stock option to purchase 15,000 shares of common stock under the 2017 Stock Option and Incentive Plan with terms similar to those previously granted to all other directors.
 Ms. Basse's options have an exercise price equal to \$4.81 per share, which was the fair market value of the common stock on the date of grant (June 29, 2020), and vest on June 28, 2023.
 These options expire if not exercised by June 28, 2025 or, if earlier, within one month (twelve months if in the case of death or disability) after termination of service as a director.
-On June 17, 2021, each of the then current five outside directors were granted non-qualified stock options to purchase 10,000 shares of common stock under the 2017 Stock Option and Incentive Plan.
+On June 17, 2021, each of the five outside directors were granted non-qualified stock options to purchase 10,000 shares of common stock under the 2017 Stock Option and Incentive Plan.
 These options have an exercise price equal to \$10.04 per share, which was the fair market value on the date of grant, and they vest on June 16, 2024.
 These options expire if not exercised by June 16, 2026 or, if earlier, within one month (twelve months in the case of death or disability) after termination of service as a director.
+On December 15, 2022, each of the five outside directors were granted non-qualified stock options to purchase 10,000 shares of common stock under the 2017 Stock Option and Incentive Plan.
+These options have an exercise price equal to \$6.52 per share, which was the fair market value on the date of grant, and they vest on December 14, 2025.
+These options expire if not exercised by December 14, 2027 or, if earlier, within one month (twelve months in the case of death or disability) after termination of service as a director.